-- Explore Iceland's Westman Islands, and Grimsey Island which is cut in half by the Arctic Circle, as well as the remote and rarely visited Jan Mayen. - Cruise along the northeast Greenland pack ice where few people get to go to look for polar bears, bowhead whales, harp seal haul-outs, and lots more. - Exciting cruises in inflatable Zodiacs for up-close encounters with wildlife and wild places. - We will give you a link to the comprehensive slideshow presented on the last night, together with marine charts and wildlife checklists. - Fabulous photographic and video opportunities.
+- Explore Iceland's Westman Islands, and Grímsey Island, part of which is in the Arctic Circle, as well as the remote and rarely visited Jan Mayen. - Cruise along the northeast Greenland pack ice where few people get to go - to look for polar bears, bowhead whales, harp seal haul-outs, and lots more. - Exciting cruises in inflatable Zodiacs for up-close encounters with wildlife and wild places. - We will give you a link to the comprehensive slideshow presented on the last night, together with marine charts and wildlife checklists. - Fabulous photographic and video opportunities.